 Low Sexual Desire

-Some women don’t have much of a sex drive or describe themselves as “never really being that sexual.”
+Some women don’t have much of a sex drive or describe themselves as “never really being that sexual”.
 Of course, that’s okay!
 However, when there is a problem or some type of sexual dysfunction that is causing you distress, it’s time to figure out what’s really going on.
 You may be suffering from Hypoactive Sexual Desire Disorder, which is a true medical condition where a “switch” in the brain gets turned off.
-If your lack of sexual desire is causing issues in your relationships, make an appointment with your healthcare provider to get some much-needed answers.
-If you feel like your provider isn’t able to answer your questions, it might be time to find someone who is specially trained in menopause or sexual health.
+If your lack of sexual desire is causing issues in your relationships, make an appointment with your healthcare provider.
+You may get some much-needed answers.
+Feel like your provider isn’t able to answer your questions?
+Its time to find someone trained in menopause or sexual health.
 Check out menopause.org, aasect.org, or isswsh.org to find a professional near you.

-A very common reason for low desire among my patients who have had cancer and survived treatment (or are still undergoing treatment) is painful intercourse.
+Painful intercourse is reason for low desire among my patients who have had cancer and survived treatment (or are still undergoing treatment).
 But, there are also many other reasons why you might be avoiding sex.
 At true.
 Women’s Health, we use a tool called the “Sex Puzzle Cards” to help you determine why you are having low sexual desire.
 I invented this tool to help women be able to have a conversation about sex—without blame—with their partner.
-I love being able to go through these cards with my patients in the office, and then they take them home to share with their partner.
+I love being able to go through these cards with my patients in the office.
+And then they take them home to share with their partner.

 The cards are divided into three categories of problems—or reasons—for low sexual desire: physical, psychological, or interpersonal.
-On the front of each card is the reason why you might be experiencing a low sexual desire, and on the back of each card are the possible causes and the various options to fix the issue.
+On the front of each card is the reason why you might be experiencing a low sexual desire.
+On the back of each card are the possible causes and the various options to fix the issue.
 Here’s a look at three of the cards (one from each category) that I often use when I discuss this topic with my patients:

 - Poor Self Image (psychological category)—Your poor self-image might be caused by unwanted weight gain or loss, surgical scars, body dysmorphism (a psychological issue where you can’t stop thinking about your perceived flaws), or feeling unattractive.
 Treatments include cognitive behavior therapy, having open discussions with your partner, self-care, exercise, and yoga.

-- Insufficient Intimacy (interpersonal category)—This might be caused by a lack of emotional connection with your partner, not sharing leisure time with each other, or not respecting each other’s needs and desires.
+- Insufficient Intimacy (interpersonal category)—This might be caused by a lack of emotional connection with your partner.
+Not sharing leisure time with each other, or not respecting each other’s needs and desires.
 Your partner might even be afraid of causing you pain or worried that your cancer might reoccur.
 It’s hard to be intimate with all of that worry going on!
-Solutions to bring back the intimacy include reconnecting with each other, spending time together doing something you both enjoy, or attending couples therapy.
+Bring back the intimacy by reconnecting with each other.
+Spend time together doing something you both enjoy, or attending couples therapy.

 Good sexual health and intimacy are possible and critical to a healthy relationship.
 At true.
-Women’s Health, we want to help you reach your goals, especially if you are suffering from intimacy issues resulting from a cancer diagnosis or cancer treatments.
-We are fortunate to have Susanne Pettigrew, a Nurse Practitioner who has specialized training in cancer-related to risk assessment, cancer survivorship, and menopause.
-Susanne is also trained in sexual health and has started several programs about cancer survivorship.
-At true., we are fortunate to have such highly-qualified providers who can answer your questions and help you overcome your sexual health challenges after cancer treatments.
+Women’s Health, we want to help you reach your goals.
+Especially if you are suffering from intimacy issues resulting from a cancer diagnosis or cancer treatments.
+We are fortunate to have Susanne Pettigrew, our Physician Assistant who has specialized training in cancer-related to risk assessment, cancer survivorship, and menopause.
+Susanne is trained in sexual health and has started several programs about cancer survivorship.
+At true., we are fortunate to have such highly-qualified providers who can answer questions and help you overcome your sexual health challenges after cancer treatments.
 If you need help navigating these challenges, please visit us here at true.
 Women’s Health.
 We are here for you!